-Gastritis occurs when your stomach lining becomes inflamed (swollen and red).
-It can last for a short time then go away, or it can last a long time.
+Gastritis occurs when the stomach lining becomes inflamed (swollen and red).
+It can last for a short time then go away on its own, or it can last a long time.

 Gastritis has several causes, including infection.
 Treatment will depend on the cause.

-Sometimes the symptoms of gastritis can be eased by eating and drinking in ways that don’t irritate your stomach.
+Sometimes the symptoms of gastritis can be eased by eating and drinking in ways that don’t irritate the stomach.
+These include: